 Agent: In immigrant visa processing, the applicant selects a person who receives all correspondence regarding the case and pays the immigrant visa application processing fee.
-The agent can be the applicant, the petitioner or another person selected by the applicant and listed on Form DS-261, Online Choice of Address and Agent, or Form DS-3032, Choice of Address and Agent (for Diversity Visa applicants only).
+The agent can be the applicant, the petitioner or another person selected by the applicant and listed on Form DS-261, Online Choice of Address and Agent.

 Allotment: The allocation of an immigrant number to a consular office or to USCIS.
 This number may be used for visa issuance or adjustment of status as described in the Operation of the Immigrant Numerical Control System.